winstonzhaozhekai/tp/docs/UserGuide.md

 - `asc` sorts in ascending order (A-Z)
 - `desc` sorts in descending order (Z-A)
-- If no order is specified, defaults to ascending
+- If no order is specified, an error message is thrown specifying incorrect format.

 **Sorting by birthday:**
 Format: `sortb`